John Rousmaniere: Professional career

-He frequently lectures on maritime history and New York history at historical associations, yacht clubs, and other venues.
-Beginning in 2012, he has led a monthly book discussion group concerning publications on maritime topics, meeting in the New York Yacht Club library.
+Rousmaniere frequently lectured on maritime history and New York history at historical associations, yacht clubs, and other venues.
+Beginning in 2012, he led a monthly book discussion group concerning publications on maritime topics, meeting in the New York Yacht Club library.

 His non-boating books include histories of the law firm of Davis Polk & Wardwell, the Equitable Life Assurance Society, the Union League Club of New York, and Piping Rock Country Club.
 Rousmaniere's writings about New York City include a history of settlement houses (his Columbia M.A. thesis).
 His Green Oasis in Brooklyn is an illustrated history of a large, classic 170-year-old cemetery on the Brooklyn-Queens border.
 He contributed 40 essays to the 2nd edition (2010) edition of The Encyclopedia of New York City.
 He is a former trustee of The Evergreens Cemetery Preservation Foundation.